 Fall days are extra special when you have the time to sit back and drink in the spectacular beauty of the season.
 Relax lakeside at Sharbot Lake Provincial Park or wander the park’s vibrant and colourful network of nature trails, right off of Highway 7.

 Warm up your day by starting with a breakfast of champions – stop at Seed to Sausage in Sharbot Lake en route to your campsite to pick up some locally sourced and naturally cured bacon or sausage that will pair well with the smokey aroma from your campfire.
 Of course, a few marshmallows wouldn’t hurt, either.

 Keep to the marked trails to limit the spread of invasive species into our provincial parks.
 Clean footwear and equipment thoroughly when moving between geographical areas like different parks in the province.

 Pitch your tent at the scenic Murphys Point, located in the heart of the Maple Syrup Capital of Ontario, Lanark County.
 Here, the vibrant displays created by the abundance of maple trees create a truly spectacular fall experience.
 For a more upscale experience, try one of their roofed accommodations, one step up from roughing it with traditional camping.

 Bonus: A Glamping Getaway in Madoc

 Glamp up your fall camping experience with this fun Airbnb located near Madoc and spend your nights snuggling up under a down duvet in a cozy canvas earth hut.
 At night when the bonfire is lit and the loon is calling on the lake you’ll feel like you’re in another world.

-Cozy Up: Pop out to Hidden Goldmine Bakery in Madoc and complete your glamping experience with some sweet and savoury tidbits that will taste even better around a bonfire.
+Pop out to Hidden Goldmine Bakery in Madoc and complete your glamping experience with some sweet and savoury tidbits that will taste even better around a bonfire.